ajay7231/ajay7231/README.md

 ## Hi there 👋, my name is Ajay
-##### Hello, I am IT Sophomore  from Jc Bose University of Science and Technology, Faridabad.
+##### I am IT Sophomore  from Jc Bose University of Science and Technology, Faridabad.

 ##### Skills:  JS / HTML / CSS/ NODE.JS/ Angular